 Beyond protesting segregation, the original seven founders also wanted to emphasize sisterhood, service and scholarship.
 The organization has over 500 chapters worldwide, including in Bermuda, Germany and the Bahamas.
 Locally, the sorority has chapters at IU-PUI, Ball State University and Indiana sorority do in Indianapolis.
 State University.

-celebrate its 100-year celebration, a national conference will be held in Indiaas community celebrations.
+tional conference will be held in Indiaas community celebrations.

 TaMeca Joshua, advisor for the Alpha